year-of-the-album/year-of-the-album.github.io/_posts/2019-02-09-pardon-pardon.md

 Looking good in the stupid lobby mirror
-It no longer reminds you of her getting on with a life that's free of sass seeing nothing through the looking glass
+It no longer reminds you of her
+Getting on with a life that's free of sass
+Seeing nothing through the looking glass
 You know that bitterness too shall pass

 Oh,